WordPress includes a debug mode that helps reveal PHP problems.

 Our technical support forum is the best place for sending bug reports.
 WPML supporters monitor every post and respond quickly.
 They will alert the WPML development team in order to evaluate and properly address any bug reports you bring to our attention.
 You can subscribe to get email notifications about comments in your thread to get our replies when they’re available.

-Clicking on either link will redirect you to the corresponding log.
-Simply copy the information you see printed inside the log and provide it in the forum when asked by the WPML support team.
+You can find your communication log by going to the WPML -> Support page.
+On this page, click the communication log link.
+Copy the information from the log and provide it in the forum when asked by the WPML support team.